YahavGerhard/chacha20-hardware-accelerator/README.md

 At the heart of this project is the custom Verilog RTL implementing the ChaCha20 algorithm.
 The design revolves around two core engineering concepts: the Cryptographic State Matrix and the hardware FSM.

 ### 1. The State Matrix & Algorithmic Uniqueness
-Unlike AES, which relies on lookup tables (S-boxes), ChaCha20 is a pure stream cipher based on **ARX** (Addition, Rotation, XOR) operations.
-This architectural choice makes it inherently immune to cache-timing side-channel attacks and exceptionally efficient in silicon.
+ChaCha20 is a pure stream cipher that derives its cryptographic strength entirely from **ARX** (Addition, Rotation, XOR) operations.
+By relying strictly on these straightforward mathematical and bitwise functions rather than complex memory lookups, the algorithm is exceptionally fast, highly secure, and highly efficient to implement in silicon.
-The hardware initializes a 512-bit state matrix (4x4 grid of 32-bit words) exactly per the RFC standard:
+The hardware initializes a 512-bit state matrix (a 4x4 grid of 32-bit words) exactly per the RFC standard:
 * **Constants (128-bit):** 4 fixed words that prevent zero-state vulnerabilities.
 * **Key (256-bit):** The primary secret symmetric key.
 * **Block Counter (32-bit):** Increments for each new 64-byte block, allowing random access and preventing keystream repetition across large data streams.
 * **Nonce (96-bit):** A "Number Used Once" to ensure unique ciphertexts even if the same key is reused for different messages.

+**The Encryption Flow:** Once initialized, the algorithm scrambles this matrix through 20 rounds of intense ARX mixing.
+The original state is then mathematically added to the scrambled result to produce a 512-bit pseudo-random keystream.
+Finally, this keystream is XORed with the incoming plaintext to generate the ciphertext.

 ### 2. RTL Architecture & FSM
 * **FSM-Based Control:** A 5-state Finite State Machine strictly manages the execution pipeline: